 Lake Tahoe Thing to Do

-Dirt Gypsy Adventures is a one-stop-shop for setting up an excellent mountain bike or road cycling excursion.
-A guide company that creates a personalized dream trip complete with all the gems like perfected meals, lodging, routes, transportation and entertainment, their knowledge of the Truckee-Tahoe area is hard to beat.
-They offer custom-built single- and multi-day options that connect with your budget and ability level, with...read more
+Dirt Gypsy Adventures is a one-stop shop for setting up an excellent mountain bike, gravel or road cycling excursion.
+This is a guide company that creates a personalized dream trip.
+They offer custom-built single- and multi-day options that connect with your budget and ability level, with group size ranging from two to 20.
+Shuttle service is also an option.

 Lake Tahoe Thing to Do